-On January 8, 2019, Ministry of Agriculture issued new regulation No. 53/2018 on Safety and Quality of Fresh Food of Plant Origin (FFPO), under this regulation the importer is required to register their fresh fruit products with Food Safety Agency, MOA.
+On January 8, 2019, Ministry of Agriculture issued new regulation No. 53/2018 on Safety and Quality of Fresh Food of Plant Origin (FFPO), under this regulation the importer is required to register their fresh fruit products with the MOA's Food Safety Agency.
+However, in 2021 MOA removed the Food Safety Agency from their organization and currently FFPO registration is under the National Food Agency (NFA).
+A list of registered FFPO products can be viewed at https://sipsat.badanpangan.go.id/okkp.